gwendall/meteor-impersonate/README.md

 -----

 - Uses alanning:roles.
 If the user trying to impersonate is not an admin, a server error will be returned.
+- The package creates a "_impersonateToken" property on the impersonating admins' documents.
+Make sure not to send this property to other users than the admin themselves, as it would offer the possibility to those other users to impersonate too.
 - Built upon [David Weldon](https://dweldon.silvrback.com/impersonating-a-user)'s post